Characterization of Feshbach resonances in $^6\mathrm{Li}{-}^7\mathrm{Li}$ using improved interaction potentials: Methods

 The total angular momentum projection $M_{\rm tot}$ is a conserved quantity: $M_{\rm tot} = m_{f,a}+m_{f,b}+m_\ell = m_S+m_I+m_\ell$.
 States with $S = 0$ and 1 are referred to as singlet and triplet states, respectively.
-For bound states, the quantum numbers $l$ and $m_l$ now specify the molecular rotation, and correspond to the symbols $N$ and $m_N$ commonly used in the molecular literature\cite{Brown2003}.
+For bound states, the quantum numbers $l$ and $m_l$ now specify the molecular rotation and correspond to the symbols $N$ and $m_N$ commonly used in the molecular literature\cite{Brown2003}.
 Our calculations and analysis require transformations between the various bases discussed here with details given in Appendix~\ref{sec:frame}.
+Representative transformations are depicted in Fig.~\ref{fig:transform}.
 The basis is properly symmetrized for identical particles in all coupled-channel calculations, as described in Appendix~\ref{sec:symmetrized}.

-Fig. \ref{fig: scattering PEC} depicts zero-field energies of the scattering and bound states involved in the Li-Li Feshbach resonances discussed in this work.
-For each system, the relevant bound states are spin sublevels of the highest vibrational state of the singlet or triplet potential: $(X^1\Sigma^+, v = 38)$ for $^{6}$Li$_{2}$, $(X^1\Sigma^+, v = 41)$ for $^{7}$Li$_{2}$, and $(a^3\Sigma^+, v = 10)$, for $^{6}$Li$^{7}$Li.
-As $B$ varies, the difference in the magnetic moments between the open and closed channels causes their internal energies to shift into degeneracy, leading to a Feshbach resonance (Fig.~\ref{fig:zeeman_shifts}(a)).
+Figure \ref{fig: scattering PEC} depicts zero-field energies of the scattering and bound states involved in the Li--Li Feshbach resonances discussed in this work.
+For each system, the relevant bound states are spin sublevels of the highest vibrational state of the singlet or triplet potential: $(X^1\Sigma^+, v = 38)$ for $^{6}$Li$_{2}$, $(X^1\Sigma^+, v = 41)$ for $^{7}$Li$_{2}$, and $(a^3\Sigma^+, v = 10)$ for $^{6}$Li$^{7}$Li.
+As $B$ varies, the difference in the magnetic moments between the open and closed channels causes their internal energies to shift into degeneracy, leading to a Feshbach resonance [Fig.~\ref{fig:zeeman_shifts}(a)].

-\subsection{Analytical Descriptions of Feshbach Resonances}
+\subsection{Analytical descriptions of Feshbach resonances}

 In the vicinity of a resonance, a system's collisional properties can differ drastically from the off-resonant case, as reflected in various scattering observables.
 For the isotropic \(s\)-wave collisions considered here, all effects are captured by the (generally complex) \textit{scattering phase shift} \(\delta(k,B)\), which depends explicitly on the applied magnetic field \(B\)\cite{Mott1965,Krems2009}.
-The phase shift is defined by the asymptotic form of the radial wavefunction
+The phase shift is defined by the asymptotic form of the radial wave function

 given relative to the free particle solution \(\sin(kR)\) at the same kinetic energy \(E=\hbar^2 k^2/(2\mu)\), where $\mu$ is the reduced mass of the pair of colliding atoms.